 In order to feel the energy of Istanbul, you need to spend time in Beyoglu, Besiktas, Ortakoy or Kadikoy districts in the evening.
 The Sultanahmet area, where the historical monuments are located, becomes silent after 23:00.

 As someone who has been a private tour guide in Istanbul for many years, I know well the expectations of foreign tourists about Istanbul.
-I opened the Istanbul Travel Blog site to guide those who will visit Istanbul.
-Now I want to share with you my list of the top things to do in Istanbul, based on 20 years of observations.
+Now I want to share with you my list of the top things to do in Istanbul for 2023, based on 20 years of observations.

 1. Taking a Bosphorus Cruise Ride